 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D70s does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the D70s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D70s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D70s was succeeded by the Nikon D80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D70s Manual (free pdf) or the online Sony A6400 Manual.
+Further information on the features and operation of the D70s and A6400 can be found, respectively, in the Nikon D70s Manual (free pdf) or the online Sony A6400 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D70s and the Sony A6400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.